Muhammad-Hussain456/OOP/02_DeclarationAndInitializationOfObject.md

 # 🔹 Declaration and Initialization of Object
-After declaration, the object gets the properties and functions declared in the class.

-## 🔹 What is an Object?

-An **object** is an instance (real/physical form) of a class.

-* Class = Blueprint (design)
-* Object = Actual thing created from blueprint

----

 ## 🔹 Declaration of Object
 Creating an object is called declaration.
+When an object is declared, it gets the properties and functions declared in the class.
 ### Syntax:
 ```cpp
 ClassName objectName;